swcarpentry/training-course/_submissions/round-04/1/2013-03-25-concept-map-topics-for-round-4-1.md

 permalink: /2013/03/concept-map-topics-for-round-4-1/
 tags:
 ---
-These are what I&#8217;ve recorded so far: please let me know if any are missing (or choose one if you haven&#8217;t done so already).
+These are what I've recorded so far: please let me know if any are missing (or choose one if you haven't done so already).

 Missing: